kuldeep536/kuldeep536/README.md

 Hello! 👋 Welcome to my GitHub profile!
-I'm [Your Name], a passionate and aspiring front-end developer.
+I'm [Kuldeep], a passionate and aspiring front-end developer.
 This README provides an introduction to my skills, projects, and goals as a front-end developer.

 ## Skills